dlab-berkeley/fairML/docs/index.md

 **Overview**

-This workshops provides a gentle introduction to the fairness and Bias in machine learning applications with a focus on the ProPublica's Analysis of the COMPAS algorithm.
-We revised [the ProPublica's original R and Python code](https://github.com/propublica/compas-analysis/blob/master/Compas%20Analysis.ipynb) to increase its code readability, remix it with other references, then published and deployed the revised notebook using bookdown and GitHub page.
+This workshops provides a gentle introduction to the fairness and bias in machine learning applications with a focus on the ProPublica's Analysis of the COMPAS algorithm.
+We revised [the ProPublica's original R and Python code](https://github.com/propublica/compas-analysis/blob/master/Compas%20Analysis.ipynb) to increase its code readability, remixed it with other references, then published and deployed the revised notebook using bookdown and GitHub page.

 ![A gif of defendants being put into an algorithm by SELMAN DESIGN](https://wp.technologyreview.com/wp-content/uploads/2019/10/mit-alg-yb-02-7.gif?fit=1444,962)